Could Uzbekistan become Central Asia’s first Shangri-La for skiers and snowboarders?

 In Uzbekistan, it is easy to become obsessed with mountains, even if it is not so easy to explore their wild nature.

-Conditions for skiers in the Uzbek Tien Shan are Spartan: at the mountains’ original ski town, Chimgan, there is one merry-go round chairlift, a few retro button tows, an off-piste kebab shop and makeshift bazaar populated by tea drinkers, sheep farmers and horse wranglers.mNearby, in Beldersay, in the shadow of the top of Great Chimgan, there is a large chairlift and a hotel furnished with the cold appeal of the Soviet era.
+Conditions for skiers in the Uzbek Tien Shan are Spartan: there are one ski lift and chairlift, several retro-tows, an off-piste barbecue and improvised bazaar populated by tea lovers, sheep farmers and horse traders in Chimgan ski resort.
+Nearby, in Beldersay, in the shadow of the top of Great Chimgan, there are a large chairlift and a hotel furnished with the cold appeal of the Soviet era.

-As it turned out, Amirsoy this is only the beginning of a large project.
-There is a tantalizing plan to create one colossal ski area, first by modernizing Chimgan and Beldersay, and then by combining them with Amirsoy, a very ambitious move that will create the Central Asian equivalent of France’s famous Le Trois valley or Canada’s Whistler Blackcomb in British Columbia.
-As Ravshan says,- “This is dream work, so we dream big.”
+As it turned out, Amirsoy is only the beginning of a large project.
+There is a tantalizing plan to create one colossal ski area, first by modernizing Chimgan and Beldersay, and then by combining them with Amirsoy.
+This very ambitious move will create the Central Asian equivalent of France’s famous Le Trois valley or Canada’s Whistler Blackcomb in British Columbia.
+As Ravshan says, “this is dream job, so we dream big.”

 This attempt involves significant risks, and most of them will be delayed.
 However, if Ravshan and his team continue their work, they will be able to lift Central Asian tourism to the new impressive heights.